KDM-LAB/daaig-website/docs/registration.md

 | Industry               | INR 10000 |

-The registration fee for main conference will cover registration kit, full access to all sessions/invited talks, and a banquet dinner.
+The registration fee for main conference will cover registration kit, full access to all sessions/invited talks, lunch and tea.
 Note: Registration does not cover accommodation and the participants have to make their own arrangements.

 **Payment Instructions:**